Pensford: Other Grade II listed buildings

-The village's war memorial commemorates the seven people from the village who died in each of World War I and World War II.
+The village's war memorial is also grade II listed and commemorates the seven people from the village who died in each of World War I and World War II.
 It is a wheel cross, with a Celtic-style carving.

 For centuries Pensford has been an important crossing point on the River Chew.
 The modern road bridge was rebuilt in 1968 after flood damage, but the much older (1839–85) bridge, by the church, survived the flood.

 On the western side of the village is Pensford Viaduct on the disused Bristol and North Somerset Railway, built in 1873 but closed to trains in 1968 after the great flood of Pensford, after which it was deemed unsafe.
 The last passenger train had been earlier: the 9:25 a.m. from Frome to Bristol on 31 October 1959; after that there were only goods trains (mainly bringing coal from Radstock), which ceased in 1964, and very occasional excursion trains.
 Pensford viaduct is 995 feet (303 m) long, reaches a maximum height of 95 feet (29 m) to rail level and consists of sixteen arches.
 The viaduct is now a Grade II listed building.

 Surrounding area

-Nearby is Lord's Wood, Pensford, and the village is on the route of the Monarch's Way long distance footpath.
+Nearby is Lord's Wood, Pensford, and the village is on the route of the Monarch's Way long-distance footpath.

-Famous residents

-Pensford was home to the clarinet player, Acker Bilk.